 What is the cheapest way to transfer money to Poland?

-When you are looking to transfer money to Poland it's important that you calculate the total cost of your Malaysian Ringgit to Polish Zloty transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/PLN exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/Polish Zloty exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/PLN interbank rate is 0.97281.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/Polish Zloty interbank rate is 0.93165.
 Whenever you compare fees for transferring money to Poland, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 0.97281 PLN, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 1.00199 PLN.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 0.93165 PLN, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 0.9596 zł

 What is the fastest way to transfer money to Poland?